juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 I am currently pursuing a Master's degree at KAIST in <a href="https://nmsl.kaist.ac.kr/">Network & Mobile Systems Lab (NMSL)</a> under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
 I received my B.S. degree in Computer Science from KAIST in 2022.
 {style="text-align: justify;"}

- My research centers on <b>Federated Learning</b> (FL), with a particular emphasis on enhancing its practicality.
-I believe that the widespread adoption of FL systems can unlock innovative possibilities in our daily lives.
-My current research focuses on addressing the label deficiency challenges within FL systems.
+ My research centers on machine learning, mobile sensing, and natural language processing.
+I am interested in making practical systems that can directly benefit the end users.
+My current research focuses on federated learning, particularly addressing the label deficiency challenges for making practical FL systems.
 {style="text-align: justify;"}